- Criminal Justice Division (CJD)

 - Texas Office of the Governor

-Findings from The University of Texas at Austin Institute on Domestic Violence & Sexual Assault’s (IDVSA) sexual assault needs assessment 2011 reveal that while there are valiant efforts across Texas to address sexual assault crimes, there is a still ample work to be done.
+Findings from the School of Social Work’s Institute on Domestic Violence & Sexual Assault’s (IDVSA) sexual assault needs assessment 2011 reveal that while there are valiant efforts across Texas to address sexual assault crimes, there is a still ample work to be done.
 In 2003, IDVSA reported that 1.9 million Texans are victims of sexual assault (20% of women and 5% of men)—an annual incident rate of 80,000 crimes; only 18% of all sexual assault crimes are reported to law enforcement; approximately 40% of all cases do not go forward with investigation because of a lack of evidence.

 Findings suggest that victims are reluctant to fully engage in the criminal justice system, even after reporting, because of the complex aftermath of sexual assault and often difficult experiences with law enforcement.
 The result is that a small percentage of perpetrators are held accountable by the criminal justice system.
 Given these previous findings, this project was initiated.